Vacuum decay constraints on the Higgs curvature coupling from inflation: Effective potential for the SM Higgs

 where $\Delta V_{\rm H} = V_{\rm H}(h_{\rm bar}) - V_{\rm H}(h_{\rm fv})$ is the height of the potential barrier~\cite{Markkanen:2018pdo, Hawking:1981fz, Linde:1998gs}.
 This is the approximation we will use throughout this paper.
 It results in a reasonably good first approximation for the form of the decay rate as

 where the prefactor is justified by dimensional arguments.
+For light fields, $m\ll H$, this agrees with the stochastic formalism~\cite{Espinosa:2007qp}.

 Non-zero space-time curvature also affects the effective potential of the Higgs field.
-At tree level, it enters through the Higgs-curvature coupling $\xi$.\footnote{We use the sign convention in which the conformal value is $\xi=1/6$.} In this approximation, the Lagrangian for the Higgs field in curved space-time (in the Jordan frame) is given by where the first term corresponds to the standard Einstein-Hilbert term with $M_P = (8\pi G)^{-1/2} \approx 2.435 \times 10^{18}$ GeV being the reduced Planck mass, the second is the usual kinetic term and the third is the effective curvature-dependent Higgs potential given at tree level by
+At tree level, it enters through the Higgs-curvature coupling $\xi$.\footnote{We use the sign convention in which the conformal value is $\xi=1/6$ and $(-, -, -)$ for the metric and curvature tensors according to \cite{Misner:1974qy}.} In this approximation, the Lagrangian for the Higgs field in curved space-time (in the Jordan frame) is given by where the first term corresponds to the standard Einstein-Hilbert term with $M_P = (8\pi G)^{-1/2} \approx 2.435 \times 10^{18}$ GeV being the reduced Planck mass, the second is the usual kinetic term and the third is the effective curvature-dependent Higgs potential given at tree level by